kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 	// ...
 	// Optional duration in seconds the pod needs to prepare for the removal of exclusive
 	// CPUs during an in-place scale-down.
 The kubelet does not apply the new cpuset sooner
-	// than this duration after the new cpuset has been allocated and exposed via the
+	// than this duration after the new cpuset has been allocated.
-	// Downward API.
-Value must be in the range [0, 10].
+	// Value must be in the range [0, 10].
 An unset field or the value zero
 	// applies the new cpuset immediately, with no preparation window.
 This field is
 	// immutable.
 It is honored only for containers with exclusive CPUs, and only when the
 	// InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay feature gate is enabled.